haseebbasra/php-oop-simpleapp/README.md

 ## Code explanation.

 Code explanation and concept marking is added wherever needed.
 A thorough look at the code can help those new with PHP OOP to understand the concepts and how they are used in real world.
+Make sure to visit different commits and how the code of repository looked like at that time to understand in a better way

 ## How to Use